Question 228·Hard·Nonlinear Functions

 Locate the local minimum visually

-Look at the graph: you should see the curve touch the -axis at (a local high point) and then dip down to a low point before rising again.
-Zoom in around that "valley" to the right of and tap or click on the lowest point of the curve to see its coordinates.
+Look at the graph: you should see the curve touch the x-axis at (a local high point) and then dip down to a low point before rising again.
+Zoom in around that valley.

 Step-by-step Explanation

-For a cubic with positive leading coefficient (like ), the graph goes down to on the left and up to on the right.
-That means:
+Since the leading coefficient is positive (expanding gives ..), the graph goes down to on the left and up to on the right.